What is the Boston Semester™?

 Non-ENC students must submit a

-signed application (PDF)
+signed application (PDF) and statement endorsing

-, as well as their complete academic transcripts, one letter of recommendation (focusing on your scholastic aptitude and personal character), and a short statement of purpose (2-4 pages, double-spaced) describing your goals for attending Boston Semester.
+ENC’s Lifestyle Covenant (PDF), as well as their complete academic transcripts, one letter of recommendation (focusing on your scholastic aptitude and personal character), and a short statement of purpose (2-4 pages, double-spaced) describing your goals for attending Boston Semester.

 Applicants must submit all materials in a single sealed envelope to: